 The best way to protect yourself from a fight is by avoiding the situation altogether.
 That means having enough social awareness to prevent chaos, or knowing how to diffuse a potential physical altercation with words.
 But that doesn’t always work.
 Sometimes, you just need to run away--put your ego aside and get the heck out of the situation.
 The best way to do this is to stay in shape and always look over your shoulder when you walk down the street.
 Awareness is key, wherever you are.

 As much as I would love to say that I know some secret pressure points that will kill someone in an instant, I don’t.
 LOL.
-The truth is that the only way to learn how to defend yourself is by actually doing martial arts and having the proper training.
-Pick an art that resonates with you, join a local martial arts school, or check out FightCamp and learn from real fighters in the comfort of your own home.
+The truth is that the only way to learn self-defense techniques is by actually doing martial arts and having the proper training.
+Pick an art that resonates with you, join a local martial arts school, or check out FightCamp and learn real fighting moves from professional fighters.

 How To Prepare For a Dangerous Situation | Fighter's Advice